RedHatSatellite/satellite-performance-tuning/docs/system-requirements.rst

 Quick Tuning Guide
 ==================

-Users who wish to tune their Satellite based on expected managed host counts and hardware allocation can utilize the `custom-heira.yaml` tuning files we provide publicly on the Red Hat Satellite github repository here: https://github.com/RedHatSatellite/satellite-support/tree/master/tuning-profiles
+Users who wish to tune their Satellite based on expected managed host counts and hardware allocation can utilize the `custom-heira.yaml` tuning files we provide publicly on the Red Hat Satellite GitHub repository here: https://github.com/RedHatSatellite/satellite-support/tree/master/tuning-profiles

 There are 4 custom sizes provided based on estimates of the number of managed hosts your Satellite will be hosting.